TinyCLR OS Introduction

 - Download and install the newest TinyCLR OS Visual Studio extension.

 - Connect your device to your PC using a USB cable.
 Don't have a TinyCLR OS device yet?
 There are many supported boards.

 - Start Visual Studio and create a new

 C# > TinyCLR.
 New to Visual Studio or C#?
 Take a look at the getting started guide from Microsoft.

 F5to deploy and begin debugging your application!

 If you're an existing user of NETMF and still want to use it in addition to TinyCLR OS, don't worry.
-TinyCLR OS is completely independent of NETMF and works side-by-side with no issues or changes required.
+TinyCLR OS is completely independent of NETMF and works side-by-side with no issues.